Improper telephone manners

 What to do

-Understanding what is caused by improper telephone manners is key element.
-For this, anyone has to focus on the results of such an experience.
+Understanding the impact of improper telephone manners on workplace interaction is a key element.
+For this, an individual has to focus on the results of such an experience.
 He may discover that he feels disconnection because the colleague does not return the value that he first addressed.
 He may become infuriated because a phone call upstages a work-related matter.

 In both cases, the distance between the co-workers is getting longer and the mutual appreciation begins to subside.